starkinfra/sdk-node/README.md

 })();
 ```

-## Get a pix statement
+### Get a PixStatement

 Statements are only available for direct participants.
-To get a pix statement by its id:
+To get a Pix statement by its id:

 ```javascript
 const starkinfra = require('starkinfra');